sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_5_MemoryAndMotherboard/Questions01.md

 **Description**

-a) SSD is Solid State Disk which is small & chip like similar to CPU.HDD is Hard Disk Drive which has a rotating disk inside it.
-These two are the secondary storage devices available today.USB are devices connected to the computer through a set of wires called Bus, not a disk, although USB disks are available they fall into either SSD or HDD category.

-b) SSD is Solid State Disk which is small & chip like similar to CPU.HDD is Hard Disk Drive which has a rotating disk inside it.
-These two are the secondary storage devices available today.USB are devices connected to the computer through a set of wires called Bus, not a disk, although USB disks are available they fall into either SSD or HDD category.

-c) SSD is Solid State Disk which is small & chip like similar to CPU.HDD is Hard Disk Drive which has a rotating disk inside it.
-These two are the secondary storage devices available today.USB are devices connected to the computer through a set of wires called Bus, not a disk, although USB disks are available they fall into either SSD or HDD category.

-d) SSD is Solid State Disk which is small & chip like similar to CPU.HDD is Hard Disk Drive which has a rotating disk inside it.
+SSD is Solid State Disk which is small & chip like similar to CPU.HDD is Hard Disk Drive which has a rotating disk inside it.
 These two are the secondary storage devices available today.USB are devices connected to the computer through a set of wires called Bus, not a disk, although USB disks are available they fall into either SSD or HDD category.

 ---
 ---